Land Treatment Exploration Tool

 N - No, a BLM employee familiar with the treatment has not verified this information (yellow)

-Treatment ID: This is a unique identifying number for the treatment.
+Treatment ID: Unique identifying number of the treatment.

-BLM Field Office: This is the BLM field office the treatment falls within.
+BLM Field Office: BLM field office the treatment falls within.

 Estimated: The dates are estimated